harlan-zw/harlanzw.com/content/blog/2023-april.md

 ### A Month In Thailand

 We spent all of April in Thailand, 38 days total.
-We got lucky to sneak into Thailand just before they removed the 45-day visa on entry.
+We got lucky to sneak into Thailand just before they removed the 45-day visa on arrival.

 As you'll know from the [last update](/blog/2023-march), we started the month in Ko Chang.

 For those interested in our route afterward:
-- Chanthaburi - A small town with charm, but not much to do.
+- Chanthaburi - A small and quite town with charm, known for its gemstones.
-- Pattaya - Gross city but caught up with some friends here to celebrate Thai New Year.
+- Pattaya - Caught up with some friends here to celebrate Thai New Year.
-- Krabi - Amazing rock formations, would highly recommend the mangrove canoeing.
-Overall very touristy, wouldn't want to spend too long here.
+- Krabi - Amazing rock formations would highly recommend the mangrove canoeing.
+Overall, touristy, wouldn't want to spend too long here.
-- Phi Phi - Tiny scenic island, but again very touristy.
-Think buckets of cocktails for $4 AUD.
+- Koh Phi Phi - Tiny scenic island, but again touristy.
+Think bucket cocktails for $4.
-- Khao Sok - Jungle, caves, lakes, monkeys, waterfalls.
+- Khao Sok - Jungle, caves, lakes, monkeys and waterfalls.
 One of my favourite places in Thailand.
 - Chiang Mai - Super-chill and relaxed city.
 Great food, great people, great vibes.
 - Pai - Quite touristy with a hippy vibe.
-But the surrounding nature is amazing.
+The surrounding nature is amazing.

 <Expand>
 <div class="md:grid grid-cols-2 gap-8 my-15">